35 FUN and Interesting Facts About Colombia

 The Sierra Nevada de Santa Marta’s highest elevation is 18,700 above sea level, making it the highest coastal mountain range on Earth!

-One of the most sweetest and interesting facts about Columbia.
-More than 4,000 species of beautiful orchids in all sizes and colors can be found in Colombia and 1,500 of those species are only found in the country and nowhere else on earth.
+One of the sweetest and most interesting facts about Columbia is that more than 4,000 species of beautiful orchids in all sizes and colors can be found in Colombia, and 1,500 of those species are unique to the country and nowhere else on earth.

 This makes Colombia one of the biggest flower producers in the world.
 It’s the warm climate that makes growing these flowers so easy.
 Not surprisingly, Colombia’s national flower is a species of orchid called Cattleya Trianae